 QI activities also provide opportunities for your practice team to come together to share information and consider how the practice can improve.
 To achieve the best results, your team members should feel empowered to contribute towards the ongoing collaborative effort to improve patient safety and care.

-By scheduling protected time to plan, implement, review and document QI activities that align with the Quadruple Aim of Healthcare, your practice team can provide ongoing benefits in the following areas:
+By scheduling protected time to plan, implement, review and document QI activities that align with the Quintuple Aim for Health Care Improvement, your practice team can provide ongoing benefits in the following areas:

 For further information about nominating a QI Team Lead, refer to the ‘How to build your QI Team’ resource at the bottom of this webpage.